Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: Discussion and Conclusions

 \section{Discussion and Conclusions}

 This work presents two novel approaches combining deep learning and numerical methods to address dynamics discovery and parameter estimation in deterministic dynamical systems.
-In problems where physics is missing, we augment neural network training with numerical ODE solvers to approximate unknown system states and physical parameters.
-Implementing the proposed methods on a suite of test problems provides empirical evidence that combining a constrained neural network with numerical methods such as RK45 and LMMs leads to promising predictions of unknown system dynamics and physical parameters, even with significant Gaussian noise corrupting the observed data.
+In these missing physics problems, we augment neural network training with numerical ODE solvers to approximate unknown system states and physical parameter values from noisy observed data.
+Implementing the proposed methods on a suite of test problems provides empirical evidence that encoding a loss function with numerical methods, such as RK45 and different LMMs, leads to promising predictions of unknown system dynamics and physical parameters, even with significant Gaussian noise corrupting the observed data.
 Our models demonstrate strong generalization when applied to oscillatory and chaotic problems.

 Results using RK and LMM families of methods are comparable, given appropriate choices of time step, order, and neural network architecture.
-As illustrated in \cref{sec:results}, the choice of implicit LMMs such as BDF results in good predictions, but these methods require solving a nonlinear optimization problem at every step in addition to the non-convex optimization problem when training the neural network.
-From \cref{tab:FN,,tab:lorenz,,tab:heat}, we observe similar MSE values between RK and LMM when comparing the model prediction with the exact solutions, computed either numerically using RK45 at very fine time steps (as in \cref{sec:FNmodel,,sec:lorenz}) or analytically (as in \cref{sec:heat}).
+As illustrated in \cref{sec:stiff-inv}, the choice of implicit LMMs such as the BDF family results in reasonable accuracy for stiff problems, but these methods require solving a nonlinear optimization problem at every step in addition to the non-convex optimization problem when training the neural network.
+From \cref{tab:FN-missing,,tab:FN-inv,,tab:lorenz,,tab:heat}, we observe similar MSE values between RK and LMM when comparing the model prediction with the exact solutions.

-We did not observe significant differences in the resulting predictions and parameter estimates due to the addition of noise in the observed data, suggesting that our proposed approaches are robust to noise.
-However, the test examples used noisy data generated from known solutions since we considered well-known problems in computational science.
+We did not observe significant differences in the resulting model predictions and parameter estimates due to the addition of noise in the observed data, suggesting that our proposed approaches are robust to noise.
+However, the test examples used simulated noisy data generated from known solutions since we considered well-known problems in computational science.
 In future work, we will apply these methods to real-world datasets that contain significant noise (as well as modeling errors) and are more representative of missing physics in dynamical systems.
 Moreover, we will investigate methods to account for this noise, not only within the testing data but also the neural network itself.
-We will explore techniques for modeling uncertainty and noise within the proposed architecture.
+Extending the work in \cref{app:ensemble}, we will explore additional techniques for modeling uncertainty and noise within the proposed architecture.